Lower School Architect; Adventurer Guide

 Jamie is formally trained as an artist and an art educator.
-She's worked as an art teacher in both public and private schools.
-She's worked as a professional artist and for a season she was involved in relief and development work that took her all over southeast Asia.
-Now as a guide for Acton Academy Marietta, she enjoys working with the Adventurers to support their academic and creative pursuits and drops in with the Explorers for art once a week!
+She's worked as an art teacher in both public and private schools, and as a professional artist.
+Jamie was also involved in relief and development work that took her all over southeast Asia.

 Jamie serves as a part of Acton Marietta’s learning design and administrative team, and she will guide Art as well as our middle school-aged squad during the 2022-23 year.
 Jamie enjoys watching the learners’ independence and creativity blossom!

 After earning her BA degree in Early Childhood Development and a multi-subject teaching credential from San Jose State University, Brooksie taught kindergarten and 2nd grade until she and her husband moved to Georgia.
 She continued her teaching career working with 1st through 5th graders in the Learning Lab at Paces Academy in Atlanta.
 As her family began to grow, Brooksie left teaching to focus on motherhood and became active in her children’s interests including scouting and coaching Odyssey of the Mind.
 As an Odyssey coach she led her children’s teams to World Finals 3 times as well as earned the Ranatra Fusca Award and a spot in the Coaches Hall Of Fame.